Talkeetna students tour Chinook helicopters before high altitude Army training operation

-Students from Talkeetna Elementary School gathered on Wednesday to tour two Chinook helicopters, in town for a U.S. Army set-up and training mission on Denali base camp.
+Students from Talkeetna Elementary School gathered on Wednesday to tour two Chinook helicopters, in town for a U.S. Army set-up and training mission at base camp on Denali.

-The first and second grade students arrived at the air strip in downtown Talkeetna on Wednesday morning and spent an hour learning about the two bus-sized choppers — capable of carrying approximately ten tons of cargo.
+The first- and second-grade students arrived at the air strip in downtown Talkeetna on Wednesday morning and spent an hour learning about the two bus-sized choppers — capable of carrying approximately 10 tons of cargo.
 Soldiers from the B Company, 1st Battalion, 52nd Aviation Regiment at Fort Wainwright fielded a wide range of questions from the students.

 The 12-person unit, known as the Sugar Bears, annually delivers potentially lifesaving supplies to Denali base camp in partnership with the National Park Service.
 The operation provides the Army with a unique high altitude training opportunity.